QES: Qualified Electronic Signature

 It’s important to note that not all eSignatures are created equal: Because documents vary in content and require different legal weight depending on the use case, there are different types of eSignatures with unique attribues and ideal use cases for each.

-SES vs. AES vs. PES vs. QES: An Overview
+SES vs. AES vs. QES: An Overview

 Standard